 At first glance, it may seem that breeding Ragdolls would be an easy job coupled with easy money.
 The first thought might be, "A thousand dollars for a cat?!
 I'm going to have some kittens and sell them myself!"
 However, this labor of love takes a tremendous amount of hard work and dedication -- if it's being done right.
 The actual amount of profit brought in from the business is very little in comparison with the financial cost and the actual amount of time needed for the successful and ethical breeding of Ragdolls.
 I honestly don't think it would measure out to minimum wage.
 Most reputable breeders do it for the love of the breed and the joy it brings to the lives of other people.
 It costs tens of thousands of dollars, yearly, to ethically run a hobby ragdoll cattery.

-This is a 27/7/365 undertaking.
+This is a 24/7/365 undertaking.
 We do not have the luxury to even pick up and leave for a weekend get away.
 It is all day, every day of the year.
 There is no day off.
 This includes countless sleepless nights.
 And providing 24 hour nursing care to kittens, whenever indicated.
 We always want things to run smoothly, but animal husbandry is working in harmony with nature, and nature has plans of Her own.
 We strive to ethically protect life in all areas of this practice.

 I always call this a labor of love, but I can not stress the amount of work we put into TempleDolls.
 This work is tedious.
 Many nights I have to laugh at myself as the literal incarnation of the "crazy cat lady," working with my ragdolls in my robe and slippers and my crazy bed head.
 All that is missing are sponge curlers!

 My pet prices are set at $1,250-$1,800.
 An average adoption fee is $1,650.00.
 These prices are comparable to most reputable breeders who produce high quality ragdoll babies.
-My prices are slightly higher than most reputable breeders; but you would be hard pressed to find a cattery that is run the way I run TempleDolls.
+My adoption fees are slightly higher than most breeders; but you would be hard pressed to find a cattery that is run the way I run TempleDolls.